| +Home | Museum | Wanted | Specs | Previous | Next |

 is next to impossible.
 The upside to this design approach is that it is quite

-efficient in terms of space, allowing the machine to be somewhat smaller than
+efficient in terms of space, allowing the machine to be considerably smaller than

 it would have been had a more serviceable design been used.